n215-quabrown/homework-five/README.md

 ## This is the second page of travel-fly, about
 #### Purpose
 This homework assignment will:
-- Teach you how to make your site responsive
+- Teach how to make a responsive site
-- Teach you how to deal with images next to text.
+- Teach how to deal with images next to text.
 - Use media queries
 - Use percentages